taitokurssiGit/detector/README.md

-# detector
+# Be Detected™! :)
 Coming soon...
-You can query annual differences.
+You can query annual increments.

+## A tool for open data science
+With openly available raw data and tools you can conduct reproducible research.